SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/44_graphit_with_parameters.PNG)

-## Parameters Setup when Invoking Graphit from a Webservice
+## Parameters Setup When Invoking Graphit From a Web Service
-A Graphit file an be invoked directly or be wrapped by a WS.
+A Graphit file can be invoked directly or be wrapped by a WS.
 If it is wrapped by the WS, then the WS sends the parameters to the Graphit which then parses them accordingly when generating the XML, JSON or CSV documents

 [![Previous](/articles/images/Previous.png)](/articles/15_web_services/17_Graphit/05_graphit_debugging.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md)